OpenBuddy/OpenBuddy/thinker.md

 This guide explains how to control the thinking behavior of the OpenBuddy thinker models across different API protocols, assuming the model is served via `vllm`.

-`sglang`/`ollama`/etc. may also work but we have not tested it yet.

 This guide is applicable with our `thinker` models, `version 26` and above.

 ## Using with /v1/chat/completions API